noahehall/theBookOfNoah/0current/aws/0aws.md

   - cannot grant anonymous permissions to users, as you have to attach policies to a specific user/group/etc
 - resource policies: JSON object defining basic access permissions
 - ACL: access control list: ACLs predates resource-based policies and IAM
   - list of grants identifying grantee and permission granted
 - resource: an entity that you can work with (e.g. an s3 bucket, or an s3 bucket object)
-- resource > subresource: child of a reosurce
+- resource > subresource: child of a resource
 - resource owner: by default its the AWS account that creates the resource, but can be changed via resource/user based policies (e.g. to be the IAM user and not hte account owner)
 - policy JSON schema
   - version: e.g. "2012-10-17"
   - Statement: array of object permissions